madhuni/feed-render-testing/README.md

 For this project, a web-based application that reads RSS feeds is provided.
 I have written the test suites for this application by using [Jasmine](http://jasmine.github.io/) framework.

+This project "Feed Render Testing" is part of Front-end Web Developer Nanodegree by Udacity.

 ## Getting Started

 ### Installing